The Healthy Dancer™

 When injured, dancers may remain vulnerable to the heavy financial burden of medical care.
 The Harkness Center for Dance Injuries is a New York-based facility offering services from health screenings to physical therapy.
 The facility accepts health insurance and provides financial assistance to professional dancers and pre-professional dance students.

 Mental Health for Performing Artists

 As dancers strive to perfect an imperfect art, they remain vulnerable to an all-or-nothing mindset stemming from unrealistic goals of perfectionism.
-This mindset can have negative consequences on a dancers mental and physical well-being.
-The following articles provide insight about how dancers can overcome such feelings:
+This mindset can have negative consequences on a dance’rs mental and physical well-being.
+The following articles provide insight into how dancers can overcome such feelings: